SeveredDime/Home-Assistant/README.md

 ## Wish List:
 * Door sensors – kids rooms
 * Automate garage door
-* Fine a solution to control basement fluorescent tubes with no neutrals
+* Find a solution to control basement fluorescent tubes with no neutrals - Looking to try out a Zwave micro switch in the fixture, where there is a neutral wire.

 ## To Do: